-One SAE of sepsis was reported in the ongoing ANB019-002 study in subjects with GPP; the SAE was considered possibly related to the study drug.
+One serious adverse event (SAE) of sepsis was reported in the recently completed ANB019-002 study in subjects with GPP; the SAE was considered possibly related to the study drug.
 The subject had a medical history of sepsis and experienced the SAE after the 750 mg IV dose administration.
 Antibiotic treatment rapidly resolved the sepsis episode with complete subject recovery.
+A second SAE of COVID-19 infection which was unrelated to imsidolimab was also reported.
 Further details of imsidolimab clinical studies are in the IB.

-As allergic or anaphylactic reactions may occur in any subjects treated with mAbs, subjects should be observed during study drug administration and for a period of 2 hr after study drug administration.
+As allergic or anaphylactic reactions may occur in any subjects treated with mAbs, subjects should be observed during study drug administration and for a period of 30 minutes after each SC drug administration.
 Subjects with true allergic/anaphylactic reactions should not receive further doses of the monoclonal antibody.
 Symptoms of an apparent allergic reaction to the drug, also known as 'cytokine release syndrome', vary dramatically but can include: